Amrr-Maherr/Netflix-Clone/README.md

 # Netflix Clone 🎬 - Static Frontend Implementation

-This project is a static frontend clone of the Netflix landing page, built purely with HTML, CSS, and vanilla JavaScript.
-It aims to replicate the visual appearance and basic interactions of the Netflix homepage, serving as a practical exercise in frontend web development skills.
+"This project is a dynamic web application built with Next.js, serving as an interface for a movie API.
+While visually inspired by the Netflix landing page, it goes beyond a static clone by fetching and displaying real-time movie data (like popular titles, genres, and details) from an external source.
+It leverages the power of Next.js and React to build an interactive user experience, serving as a practical exercise in API integration, state management, and component-based development within the Next.js framework."

 [![HTML5](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5)
 [![CSS3](https://img.shields.io/badge/CSS3-1572B6?style=for-the-badge&logo=css3&logoColor=white)](https://developer.mozilla.org/en-US/docs/Web/CSS)